JanKocabek/Task-Manager-Workshop-1/README.md

 # Task-Manager-Workshop-1
-Simple console app for managing tasks created for school workshop
+Simple console app for managing tasks
+Created for a school workshop